Circa 1960 painting of the 1848 W. G. King Log House in Seguin. Personal Collection.

 October 10th & 11th in Nacogdoches

 The 2024 Preservation Texas Historic Log Building Summit will take place on Thursday, October 10th & Friday, October 11th in Nacogdoches.
 The Summit will kick off with an opening reception and keynote address on Thursday evening at the Fredonia Hotel.
 On Friday, attendees will hear presentations from a range of professionals on topics involving the stewardship of log buildings.
-Early bird discounted registration is $100 for Preservation Texas members and $125 for non-members through September 12th.
+Registration is $125 for Preservation Texas members and $150 for non-members.
 In addition, a pre-Summit Field Seminar will be offered on Thursday, October 10th which will give participants an opportunity to visit several log structures in the Nacogdoches area.

 Summit Program